oVirt/ovirt-site/source/release/3.6/index.html.md

  - [userportal] When vm list is empty, then waiting animation never disappear
  - [RestApi] Adding Vm to an un-initialized dc, creates an unusable, unremovable VM entitiy
  - the "Show Report" menu of Data Center is covered by the sub-tab titles
+ - [RFE] add notification when host update is available
+ - [RFE] Showing engine/host/VM ERRATA information from Satellite/Foreman
+ - No password change url on login failure when password expires
  - [RFE] Add keystone URL for OpenStack external providers that require authentication.
  - [GUI over REST API gaps] No way to check if a VM is in "run once" mode
  - Prevent migration of VMs using scsi reservation on virtio-scsi LUNs